-Eligibility for these services is determined individually based on documented need.
-Early planning is essential for many of the resources and accommodations provided so we ask that you contact us at the earliest possible date in order for us to assist you.
+Eligibility for these services is determined individually.
+Early planning is essential for many of the resources and accommodations provided.
+While students may request accommodations at any time, we ask that you contact us as you become aware of the need for services so we may assist you.

-A wide variety of services are available for students with disabilities at Leeward Community College.
-These may include
+A variety of services are available for students with disabilities at Leeward Community College.
+These may include:

 - Academic accommodations